You have questions, we have answers. If you don’t see your question, send it to us at email@example.com.

 Right now, we’re focused on the Latin script to get the program off the ground.
 Our goal for future editions is to expand to include workshops or extensions of specific writing systems.
 For now, though, we’ll stick to Latin.

-Because the feedback sessions are an integral component of the program, the max capacity is 10 students.
-This allows time for each student to receive adequate feedback without everyone getting totally burned out during an overly long feedback session.
+Because the feedback sessions are an integral component of the program, the max capacity is 14 students.

-Add your name to our mailing list to get the latest updates about future editions of the 14-week program and more.
+Want to be the first to know what’s happening with Practica?
+Add your name to our mailing list to get the latest updates.